fritzfurher567/Discord-Bot/README.md

 3. Under **Permissions**, check: `Administrator` (or pick specific ones)
 4. Copy the generated URL and paste in your browser to invite the bot

+For More Help Go To The Setup README For More In Depth Explaining For Setup.

 ### 4. First Run

 When the bot starts, slash commands sync automatically.
 Depending on your intents, it may take up to an hour to appear globally the first time (usually 5-10 minutes).
 If they don't appear in your server, try: